Kees-van-der-Oord/OBS_PTZ_Camera_Control_Panel/README.md

 rtspsrc location=rtspt://admin:PASSWORD@IPADDRESS:88/videoMain latency=120 ! rtph264depay ! h264parse ! avdec_h264 ! video.
 ```
 <img src='https://raw.githubusercontent.com/Kees-van-der-Oord/OBS_PTZ_Camera_Control_Panel/main/screenshots/OBS_GSTREAMER_RTSPT.png'>\

+The latency was tuned to yield the same latency as the connected USB camera.\
-It seems to work only when the camera is set to Full HD mode.
+The pipeline seems to work only when the camera is set to the same format as the OBS canvas: (Full HD).\
 I guess that for different formats, a video conversion should be added to the pipeline.\
 <img src='https://raw.githubusercontent.com/Kees-van-der-Oord/OBS_PTZ_Camera_Control_Panel/main/screenshots/FoscamVMS_StreamSettings.png'>\